Leave a Planned Gift

 Catholic Estate Planning

 Your last will and testament is more than just a legal document—it’s your final opportunity to pass along your values, not just your valuables.
-By including a charitable gift in your estate plan that supports your faith, you can show your family what truly matters to you and ensure your legacy continues to reflect your spiritual priorities.
+By including a charitable planned gift in your estate plan that supports your faith, you can show your family what truly matters to you and ensure your legacy continues to reflect your spiritual priorities.

 As stewards of God’s blessings, we are called to use our resources wisely and generously: “Each of you should give what you have decided in your heart to give, not reluctantly or under compulsion, for God loves a cheerful giver,” (2 Corinthians 9:7).
 Leaving a planned gift is a profound way to answer this call, contributing to the Church’s mission and strengthening its future.